QR code payment: QRIS (Quick Response Code Indonesian Standard)

-QRIS is a standardized national QR payment system for Indonesia launched by Bank Indonesia on August 17, 2019.
-Almost all payment services in Indonesia support this system, including GoPay, OVO, ShopeePay, BCA, and BRI.
-It combines all the separate QR codes from different payment services into one QR code which can be used by merchants to receive payments from any e-wallets or banks that supports QRIS.
+QRIS (launched in August 2019) is a standardized national QR payment system for Indonesia launched by Bank Indonesia on 17 August 2019.
+All payment services in Indonesia required to support QRIS, this include GoPay, OVO, Dana, ShopeePay, BCA, BNI, BRI, Mandiri, BSI, UOB Indonesia, DBS Indonesia, CIMB Indonesia, SeaBank, etc. It combines all the separate QR codes from different payment services into one QR code which can be used by merchants to receive payments from any e-wallets or banks that supports QRIS.

-DuitNow

-DuitNow allows all participating banks and e-wallets in Malaysia to use the same QR Code for transactions.
-It is launched by PayNet under the Bank Negara Malaysia's Interoperable Credit Transfer Framework (ICTF).
-Some of the banks and e-wallets that support this payment system are CIMB, HSBC, GrabPay, ShopeePay, OCBC, UOB, ICBC, and more.
+SGQR+

+SGQR (Singapore Quick Response Code) is a unified QR code payment system launched on 17 September 2018.
+SGQR combines multiple QR codes used by multiple payment services in Singapore, including PayNow, into one QR code.
+This scheme is co-owned by MAS and IMDA.
+SGQR+ is the successor of SGQR, it supports interoperability and cross-border function.

 Thai QR Payment

-Thai QR Payment (Promptpay) integrates QR payment systems in Thailand.
+Thai QR Payment (Promptpay) (launched in August 2017) integrates QR payment systems in Thailand.
 It was launched by the Bank of Thailand.

-SGQR (Singapore Quick Response Code)

-SGQR is a unified QR code payment system launched on September 17, 2018.
-SGQR combines multiple QR codes used by multiple payment services in Singapore, including PayNow, into one QR code.
-This scheme is co-owned by MAS and IMDA.